imnoahnovak/imnoahnovak/README.md

 > *Remember to be you!
 Be unique!*

 # 💡 Facts about me
-- 🛠 Developer since 2017
+- 🛠 Developer since 2018
 - 🔢 16
 - 💻 Interested in the programming field
-- 🎧 I like pretty much any genre
 - 🎮 PS5, Xbox One S, Nintendo Switch, New 2DS XL, Wii U
 - 🧠 Autism & ADHD
-- 📜 I use Visual Studio Code as my editor.

 ## 💬 Languages I work in
 - 🐍 Python